Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 Pincher's Pro Tip

 Check your contract for the word 'opener.'
-Most plans use this term specifically — if your policy says 'garage door opener,' it means the motorized unit and its components, not the door assembly itself.
+Most plans use this term specifically.
+If your policy says 'garage door opener,' it means the motorized unit and its components, not the door assembly itself.

 Electrical vs. Mechanical: Why the Distinction Matters